Quitting smoking

 QuitNow

-QuitNow provides support and resources for all people who use tobacco or e-cigarettes.
+QuitNow provides support and resources for BC residents ages 10+ who use tobacco or e-cigarettes.
 It supports you if you want to quit, reduce your use or you are still thinking about it.
 Trained quit coaches work with you one-on-one to stick to your quit plan and help you through rough patches.
 The website and online community provide information and motivational support to guide your quit.
 Features include:

-• A safe and friendly online community for you to share your story and get support from others on the same journey
+• A safe and friendly online community for you to share your story and get support from others on the same journey.
+Connect with others on the QuitNow forum.

 B.C.
 Smoking Cessation Program

 The PharmaCare BC Smoking Cessation Program helps eligible B.C. residents who want to stop smoking or using other tobacco products.
-It covers the cost of one of two treatment options outlined below:
+It covers the cost of a twelve week supply of one of two treatment options outlined below:

-• Nicotine Replacement Therapy (NRT) products such as patch or gum
+• NRT products such as patch or gum

 • Prescription smoking cessation medications